djbieber/stratifyd-user-guide/docs/source/signalsanalyticsengine.rst

 Buzzwords
 ~~~~~~~~~
 The Buzzwords visualization is made of of every statistically significant N-Gram found in the textual data.
-In order for an N-Gram to be deemed statistically significant, we look at how often they are ocurring together in the dataset vs. how often they are ocurring individually.
+In order for an N-Gram to be deemed statistically significant, we look at how often they occur together in the dataset vs. how often they occur individually.

 .. figure:: cloud.png